vkhangpham/glossary/generate_glossary/validation/README.md

 ## Integration with the Pipeline

-The validator is typically used in sequence within the glossary pipeline:
+The validation module is typically used in sequence within the glossary pipeline:

 1. Generate terms → 2.
 Mine web content → **3.
 Validate terms** → 4.
 Deduplicate terms → 5.
 Collect metadata